-What is Unique about Temple Rodeph Torah?
+What is Unique about the New Jersey Synagogue, Temple Rodeph Torah ?

 All temples are not the same.
 Every temple has a different “spirit,” different policies and practices, different members and different staff.
 As a potential new member, you are probably asking, Is Temple Rodeph Torah right for me?
 What makes TRT different from other New Jersey synagogues?This page provides some thoughts to help you identify how well TRT aligns with your goals for temple membership.